Walking & hikingaround Uluru

 On the free Mala Walk along Uluru’s base (2km return), rangers tell the story of the mala (rufous hare-wallaby) people.
 You’ll see all of Uluru’s natural and cultural beauty on the full base walk, a 10.6km loop of the monolith.

 These short walks uncover the waterholes and lush woodlands around Uluru and will give you some insight into the cultural significance of Uluru.

 Take a walk to experience Kata Tjuta, 36 steep domes 50km from Uluru.
 Kata Tjuta means ‘many heads’ in the local Aboriginal language.
 Choose from three established walking trails, including the renowned Valley of the Winds walk, a 7.4km circuit that takes in two spectacular lookouts and goes into the heart of Kata Tjuta.

 Get the full panorama on the easy 600m walk to the dune viewing area or take the 2.6km return Walpa Gorge Walk past rare plants to a spearwood grove.

 The Giles Track

 One of Central Australia’s most popular overnight walks is the Giles Track.
-Located in the Watarrka National Park, this 22-kilometre trail travels between Kings Canyon and Kathleen Springs.
+Located in the Watarrka National Park, this 22km trail travels between Kings Canyon and Kathleen Springs.

-Incredible views await those who tackle both the overnight and short walk options, including the cooling waterholes of the Garden of Eden and views of Kings Canyon.
+Incredible views await those who tackle both the overnight and short walk options, including the cooling waterholes at the Garden of Eden and views of Kings Canyon.

 Kings Canyon Rim Walk